sahani-deriv/flutter-deriv-packages-1/packages/update_checker/README.md

 Flutter plugin to help check if there is a new update available for the app.
 The plugin uses Firebase Database to fetch data.
-Firebase Database should look like as follows
+Firebase Database should look like as follows.
+This Firebase Database needs to be updated manually or through automation whenever there is a new release.

 ```
 build: